 At 2 years old, I was bitten by a dog.
 Despite this fact, it made me understand that I can love dogs.
-He explained to me that a man can make mistakes in the relationship with a dog but it only loves unconditionally or defends himself.
+He explained to me that a man can make mistakes in a relationship with a dog but it only loves unconditionally or defends itself.

 My father made me love music, being himself a music lover and an innate romantic.
 At the time when I was born, my relatives said I had to be named Elena because of the day I was born.
 He had heard Julio Iglesias’ new song: “Manuela” and his decision had been made.
 My name was going to be “Manuela”.
 Besides, he liked to play the accordion or listen to records with light or symphonic music.

 It made me love writing and calligraphy.
-To see writing as an art not only by what you express writing but also, in the way you shape the letters with a pencil on paper.
+To see writing as an art not only in what you express by writing but also, in the way you shape the letters with a pencil on paper.

 Courage and trust

 He gave me a sense of security and a desire to read and know.
 He defended me in front of others because I was spending too much time on books.
 His words were, “let her read, for she likes it.”